jackwadden/ANMLZoo/Hamming/README.md

 - An example of a bounded mismatch identification automaton for length L = 8 and d = 3 is shown above.

-## **Hamming Distance Uses**
+### **Hamming Distance Uses**
 Hamming distance is currently very applicable in bioinformatics, machine learning, and data mining, among other topics.

+---

-## ANML
+## Automata
 ### 93_20X3.1chip.anml
 93 Hamming distance widgets.
-Each widget calculates all strings within Hamming distance 3 of a randomly embedded string of length 20.
+Each widget calculates all strings within Hamming distance 3 of a randomly generated embedded string of length 20.
 This automata was tuned so that it uses the resources of an entire AP chip.

 ## Inputs
-Both included input files employ the full resources of the AP chip by using what we refer to, in the context of the ANML Zoo suite, as the standard candle.
-This is done in order to create a process by which to judge the AP architecture’s response to a given standardized input set.
-The standard candle setup allows for easier comparisons with different architectures and increased effectiveness in determining performance and evaluation of different tasks, while maintaining a certain standard of comparability.

 ### hamming_1MB.input
 1MB of randomly generated alphanumeric characters.